 3% vs. Aspirin

 We haven’t found good data for Aspirin side effects.

 The Acetaminophen with codeine FDA package insert doesn’t have numbers about how common side effects are.

-More about Acetaminophen with codeine side effects » Risk factors for serious side effects › Children 18 years or younger › Children recovering from viral infections › History of stomach bleeding or ulcers › Age 60 years or older › Taking Aspirin, NSAIDs, or blood thinners › Drinking more than 3 alcoholic beverages a day › Asthma › Rhinitis › Nasal polyps › Aspirin allergy › NSAID allergy › Women of childbearing age Detailed Aspirin risks & warnings » Coming soon.
-Pregnancy category N FDA pregnancy category (Unknown)
+Prescription only Available as Aspirin Acetaminophen with codeine Used for (click to learn more) Aspirin Acetaminophen with codeine Risk factors for serious side effects Aspirin Acetaminophen with codeine › Children 18 years or younger › Children recovering from viral infections › History of stomach bleeding or ulcers › Age 60 years or older › Taking Aspirin, NSAIDs, or blood thinners › Drinking more than 3 alcoholic beverages a day › Asthma › Rhinitis › Nasal polyps › Aspirin allergy › NSAID allergy › Women of childbearing age Detailed Aspirin risks & warnings » Coming soon.
+Pregnancy category Aspirin Acetaminophen with codeine N FDA pregnancy category (Unknown)